cs-4241-2023/a1-gettingstarted/README.md

 This project shows ...

 ## Technical Achievements
-- **Styled page with CSS**: Added rules for the p, li, and a selectors...
+- **Styled page with CSS**: Added rules for the header, body, h1, table, td, th, p, footer, and mark selectors, as well as for custom classes.

 ### Design Achievements
-- **Used the Roboto Font from Google Fonts**: I used Roboto as the font for the primary copy text in my site.
+- **Used the Tourney and Marck Script Fonts from Google Fonts**: Tourney was used as the main font for the page (though this perhaps creates readability issues